vtintillier/cf-java-logging-support/README.md

 </dependency>
 ```

-As they have slightly different ways to do configuration, you again need to do that yourself.
+As they have slightly differ in configuration, you again will need to do that yourself.
 But we hope that we've found an easy way to accomplish that.
 The one thing you have to do is pick our *encoder* in your `logback.xml` if you're using `logback` or our `layout` in your `log4j2.xml`if you're using `log4j2`.

-Here are sort of the minimal configurations you'd need:
+Here are the minimal configurations you'd need:

 *logback.xml*: